NirDiamant/RAG_Techniques/CONTRIBUTING.md

 3. **Fix Bugs:** Help us squash bugs in existing code or explanations.
 4. **Enhance Documentation:** Improve clarity, add examples, or fix typos in our docs.
 5. **Share Creative Ideas:** Have an innovative idea?
 We're all ears!
-6. **Engage in Discussions:** Participate in our Slack community to help shape the future of RAG.
+6. **Engage in Discussions:** Participate in our Discord community to help shape the future of RAG.

 Remember, no contribution is too small.
 Every improvement helps make this repository an even better resource for the community.

 ## Reporting Issues

 Found a problem or have a suggestion?
 Please create an issue on GitHub, providing as much detail as possible.
-You can also discuss issues in our Slack community.
+You can also discuss issues in our Discord community.

 ## Contributing Code or Content